discoposse/templatizer/README.md

 # 🚀 Templatizer

-A powerful, open-source template generator for creating modern web applications with pre-configured setups.
-Templatizer allows you to quickly scaffold applications with best practices, authentication, modern UI frameworks, and more.
+A powerful Rails application template generator for creating modern Rails 8 applications with pre-configured authentication, modern UI, and best practices.
+Templatizer allows you to quickly scaffold production-ready Rails applications with everything you need to get started.

 ## ✨ Features

-- 🎯 **Multiple Templates**: Rails, React, Vue.js, and more
+- 🎯 **Rails 8.1 Template**: Modern Rails application with latest features
+- 🔐 **Complete Authentication**: User registration, login, password reset, email confirmation, and magic links
+- 🎨 **Modern UI**: Tailwind CSS with responsive design and beautiful components
+- ⚡ **Hotwire**: Turbo and Stimulus for modern JavaScript interactions
-- 🔧 **Smart Conflict Detection**: Handles existing directories and databases
+- 🔧 **Smart Conflict Detection**: Handles existing directories and databases intelligently
 - 🧪 **Comprehensive Testing**: Built-in testing framework for templates
 - 📚 **Rich Documentation**: Detailed guides and troubleshooting
-- 🤝 **Community Driven**: Open source with contribution guidelines
 - ⚡ **Fast Setup**: Get from zero to running app in minutes

 ## 🎯 How It Works

-Templatizer creates new applications in the parent directory (`../`) so that:
+Templatizer creates new Rails applications in the parent directory (`../`) so that:
 - The templatizer itself can be version controlled independently
 - Each new app gets its own separate directory and git repository
 - You can easily organize multiple projects while keeping templatizer as a standalone tool